Women as imams: Canada

 From 2008, the Noor Cultural Centre in Toronto has included women on their Board of Khatibs, and women and men alternate giving the call to prayer each week.
 Women regularly give full length sermons prior to the second adhan, with a male khatib delivering the Arabic portion in brief after the second call until 2012.
 In 2012, the Noor began having women give the full sermon including the Arabic portions.

-In 2009, academic Laury Silvers, activist lawyer El-Farouk Khaki and artist Troy Jackson founded the Toronto Unity Mosque, the foundation mosque of El-Tawhid Juma Circle, in downtown Toronto.
-The circle is gender-equal, lgbtq-affirming, and religiously non-discriminatory.
+In 2009, academic Laury Silvers, activist/lawyer El-Farouk Khaki and artist Troy Jackson founded the Toronto Unity Mosque, the foundation mosque of El-Tawhid Juma Circle, in downtown Toronto.
+The circle is gender-equal, LGBTQ-affirming, and religiously non-discriminatory.
 All Muslims are welcome to lead the prayer and give the sermon.
-It helps set up similar circles when asked: The first two sister circles were founded in Washington D.C. and Atlanta, Georgia, in early 2011.
-These two communities are now associated with Muslims for Progressive Values. (see USA section below).
-Since then, Montreal Quebec, London Ontario, and Vancouver B.C. have established gender-equal/lgbtq-affirming prayer communities with El-Tawhid Juma Circle.
-ETJC maintains a website Juma Circle where resources for establishing mosque communities, learning to lead prayer, give a sermon, engage the Qu'ran, the life of Muhammed, and his family, as well as reviews of books, movies, and websites.
+It helps set up similar circles when asked: The first two sister circles were founded in Washington, D.C., and Atlanta, Georgia in early 2011.
+These two communities are now associated with Muslims for Progressive Values (see United States section).
+Since then, Montréal, Quebec, London, Ontario, and Vancouver, British Columbia have also established gender-equal/LGBTQ-affirming prayer communities with the El-Tawhid Juma Circle.

 Muslims for Progressive Values Canada, an affiliate of Muslims for Progressive Values USA, founded in 2010 by Shahla Khan Salter (chair) leads mixed congregational prayers in Ottawa, Canada.
 Prayers for MPV Canada have been led by women, including Farhat Rehman and by Zeinab A.